nosas/blog/toonvision/classification/article.md

 The lighter the Toon's clothes/accessories, the higher chance the model will predict the correct class.
 The darker the Toon's clothes/accessories, the lower chance the model will predict the correct class.

-On the left we see a mouse with light-color clothing and accessories.
+On the left, we see a mouse with light-color clothing and accessories.
 Both the clothing and the accessories are highly activated.
 We can even see the facial features, gloves, and ears being activated.